 Importance of EBHRAs in Modern Benefits Packages

 EBHRAs help employees fill in gaps where their traditional group health insurance policies fall short.
-They help pay for things like copays and deductibles.
-This means less pressure on employees and their families to pay these costs.
+They help pay for things like copays and deductibles, which means less financial pressure on employees and their families.

 How do EBHRAs Work?

-EBHRAs are tax-advantaged, employer-funded vehicles that employers may offer alongside your group health insurance plan.
+EBHRAs are tax-advantaged, employer-funded vehicles that employers may offer alongside a group health insurance plan.

 With EBHRAs, you decide how much you will contribute and what specific types of expenses you want your plan to reimburse.